A class of globally solvable Markovian quadratic BSDE systems and applications: Main results

-This solution $(\bsv,\bsw)$ is unique in the class of bounded continuous solutions if the following, additional, assumptions are met: \begin{enumerate} \item[(a)] the functions $\bsf(\cdot,\cdot,0)$ and $\bsg$ are bounded, \item[(b)] the constants $\seq{C}$ and functions $\seq{\kappa}$ in the (BF) condition do not depend on $n$, and \item[(c)] there exists a constant $M$ such that $\abs{\bsf(t, \bsx, \bsz) - \bsf(t, \bsx, \bsz')} \leq M (\abs{\bsz} + \abs{\bsz'})\abs{\bsz-\bsz'}$ for all $t\in [0,T]$, $\bsx\in \R^d$, $\bsz,\bsz'\in \R^{N\times d}$. \end{enumerate} \end{theorem} \begin{remark} Here are two extensions of Theorem \ref{thm:sufficient} which, for the sake of simplicity of presentation, we did not put into its statement.
+\begin{remark} Here are two extensions of Theorem \ref{thm:sufficient} which, for the sake of simplicity of presentation, we did not put into its statement.
 They will be proved, however, along with Theorem \ref{thm:sufficient}, below. \begin{enumerate} \item When $\bsg$ is bounded, the conclusions of Theorem \ref{thm:sufficient} hold if the equality in \eqref{equ:BF} holds only approximately, namely if, for each $n\in \N$, there exists a sufficiently small $\eps_n$ such that

-holds on $[0,T]\times B_n\times \R^{N\times d}$.
+holds on $[0,T]\times B_n(b_0)\times \R^N\times \R^{N\times d}$.
 How small this $\eps_n$ needs to be depends on the constants $\seq{C}$ in the condition (BF), on $\norm{\bsv}_{\linf}$ (which, in turn, depends on $\norm{\bsg}_{\linf}$ and the functions and constants appearing in condition (wAB)), as well as the universal constants ($\Lambda, T, d, N$, etc.).
 In general, it is possible to obtain an explicit expression for an estimate of $\eps_n$ by keeping track of the explicit values of the constants involved in the proof, but we do not pursue that here.
 The case in which such an explicit expression may prove to be useful is when $\bsfl=\boldsymbol{0}$, $\bsfq=\bsfs=\boldsymbol{0}$ and $\bsfk=\boldsymbol{0}$, i.e. when $\bsf$ is of general structure, but satisfies a smallness assumption.
 This case allows for an especially simple treatment; indeed, to construct a global Lyapunov pair, it suffices to pick

 Then,

 Therefore, it suffices to require $\eps < (4\Ld \norm{\bsv}_{\linf})^{-1}$ so that $(h,0)\in \Ly(\bsf, 2 \|\bsv\|_{\linf})$.
 This recovers the situation in \cite{Str81} where solutions to parabolic systems of PDEs were constructed under a parallel ``smallness'' condition.